sendgrid/docs/source/Classroom/Send/When_Emails_Are_Sent/can_i_stop_a_send_in_progress.md

   show: true
 ---

 Oops!
 You accidentally sent a whole pile of mail you didn't mean to send...
 No worries, take a deep breath and read on.
-Be it a misspelled subject line, to a rogue script, we can help!
+Be it a misspelled subject line or a rogue script, we can help!

 {% anchor h2 %}
 Transactional Email
 {% endanchor %}

-Stopping an ongoing send that is using SMTP or the Web API can be tricky, because we strive to accept and send email requests as quickly as possible, sometimes halting an accidental send is just not possible.
-This is a list of things that you can do to attempt to halt an ongoing send:
+Stopping an ongoing send that is using SMTP or the Web API can be tricky, because we strive to accept and send email requests as quickly as possible.
+Sometimes stopping an accidental send is just not possible.
+However, following are several suggestions for how to halt a send in progress, or a send that you have scheduled.

 {% anchor h3 %}
 1. Change your password